Lucas Xavier

-Lucas Da Silva Xavier (born 26 July 1994 in São Paulo, Brazil) is a Brazilian professional footballer who plays for Mineros de Zacatecas of Ascenso MX.
+Lucas Da Silva Xavier (born 26 July 1994) is a Brazilian professional footballer who plays for Mineros de Zacatecas of Ascenso MX.

 Career

 FC Juárez

 On 13 January 2017, Lucas Xavier signed a ten-month contract with FC Juárez.

 Clausura 2017

 Lucas Xavier made his debut for FC Juárez on 11 February 2017 in Ascenso MX, against Coras de Tepic, as a second-half substitute for Sidnei Sciola.
 He scored his first goal in the 91st minute to win the match.

 On 15 February 2017, Lucas Xavier was a starter for the first time with FC Juárez at home against Dorados de Sinaloa in the Copa MX.
 He scored in the 19th minute in a 2-1 victory.

 Lucas Xavier was a starter for the first time in the league against Loros de Colima on 4 March 2017.
 Lucas Xavier scored his third goal for FC Juárez against Alebrijes de Oaxaca in a 3-2 loss on 10 March 2017.
 On 15 March 2017, Lucas Xavier scored twice against C.D.
 Guadalajara in a 3-2 loss in the Copa MX quarter-finals.
 On 29 April 2017, Lucas Xavier scored twice in FC Juárez' 2-0 win over Dorados de Sinaloa in the second leg of the Liguilla semi-finals.